CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/03_1_simulation_p1.md

 <br/><br/>

 ## Monthly Load Balance Visualization
 Connect the model output of "HB Model" to _rooms_model input of "HB Thermal Load Balance."
+Create a "LB Time Interval Operation" component such that it takes in the load balance and performs a (daily/_monthly_/mon_per_hr) time interval operation on the data collection.
+Input that into the "LB Monthly Chart" to visualize the monthly load balance.

 ```{image} ../_static/sim1/sim1_4.png
 :width: 100%
 :align: center